TerVarSoft/TunariWebClient/README.md

 To set up TunariWebClient you need to run:

-npm install
+- npm install
-bower install
+- bower install
+- Copy your local.env.sample.js to create an local.env.js and
+  modify with your configs.
-grunt serve
+- grunt serve

 # To deploy TunariWebClient